Mirai (2018 film)

-Mirai (未来のミライ, Mirai no Mirai) is a 2018 Japanese animated adventure fantasy comedy film written and directed by Mamoru Hosoda and produced by Studio Chizu.
-It premiered on May 16, 2018, at Directors' Fortnight and released in Japan on July 20, 2018.
-The film stars the voices of Moka Kamishiraishi, Haru Kuroki, Gen Hoshino, Kumiko Aso, Mitsuo Yoshihara, Yoshiko Miyazaki, Kōji Yakusho and Masaharu Fukuyama.
+Mirai (未来のミライ, Mirai no Mirai) is a 2018 Japanese animated film, written and directed by Mamoru Hosoda and produced by Studio Chizu.
+Mirai stars the voices of Moka Kamishiraishi, Haru Kuroki, Gen Hoshino, Kumiko Aso, Mitsuo Yoshihara, Yoshiko Miyazaki, Kōji Yakusho and Masaharu Fukuyama.

-It was released on August 23, 2018, in Australia, September 20 in New Zealand, and November 2 in the United Kingdom and Ireland.
-It was released on November 29 in the United States and Canada.
-The film was nominated for Best Animated Feature Film at the 76th Golden Globe Awards, Best Animated Feature at the 24th Critics' Choice Awards, and Best Animated Feature at the 91st Academy Awards, but lost all three to Spider-Man: Into the Spider-Verse; it is the sixth anime film, and the first non-Ghibli anime film, to receive an Academy Award nomination in the category.
-The film also won Best Animated Feature — Independent at the 46th Annie Awards.
+Mirai premiered on May 16, 2018 at Directors' Fortnight and released in Japan on July 20, 2018.
+The film was nominated for Best Animated Feature Film at the 76th Golden Globe Awards, the 24th Critics' Choice Awards, and the 91st Academy Awards, but lost all three to Spider-Man: Into the Spider-Verse.